William Bailey (South Carolina politician)

 William H. Bailey (born December 4, 1962) is an American politician.
 He is a member of the South Carolina House of Representatives from the 104th District, serving since 2018.
 He is a member of the Republican party.

 In 2021, Bailey announced a campaign for the South Carolina 7th district in Congress against Tom Rice.
-Rice is facing opposition in the Republican primary because of his vote to impeach former President Donald Trump.
+Rice faced opposition in the Republican primary because of his vote to impeach former President Donald Trump.
+In 2022, Bailey did not file for the Congressional race, opting to run for re-election to his seat in the South Carolina House, which he won unopposed.